-Our named executive officers and certain other executives who utilize their automobiles, at least in part, for company business have been offered either automobiles or automobile allowances.
-This practice has been in place for more than 20 years.
-To the extent that they use their automobiles for noncompany business, they receive a personal benefit which is reported as a taxable benefit.
+Most of our named executive officers and certain other executives who utilize their automobiles, at least in part, for company business have been offered either automobiles or automobile allowances.
+This practice has been in place for approximately 28 years.
+To the extent that they use their automobiles for non-company business, they receive a personal benefit which is reported as a taxable benefit.

 In addition, we pay for life insurance for some of our named executive officers consistent with past practices.
 Under our Aircraft Utilization Policy, named executive officers who utilize company-sponsored aircraft for an exclusively personal, non-company business use pay the incremental hourly operating charges for that use unless otherwise prohibited by law.
-The Aircraft Utilization Policy allows them to bring family and others on business and other flights aboard corporate aircraft.
-In fiscal 2011, named executive officers who utilized corporate-sponsored aircraft for exclusively personal purposes in which no company business was involved paid the incremental direct hourly operating costs (including fuel surcharges, landing fees, segment fees and federal excise taxes) directly to the aircraft operator for such use.
+The Aircraft Utilization Policy allows them to bring family and others on business and other flights aboard business aircraft.
+In fiscal 2017, named executive officers who utilized such aircraft for exclusively personal purposes in which no company business was involved paid the incremental direct hourly operating costs (including fuel surcharges, catering, landing fees, segment fees and federal excise taxes) directly to the aircraft operator for such use.

-The Committee benchmarking analyses and the Committee Members' own experience have led the Committee to conclude these types and amounts of perquisites to be appropriate and customary for executive officers with many other companies.
+The Committee benchmarking analyses and the Committee members' own experience have led the Committee to conclude these types and amounts of perquisites to be appropriate and customary for executive officers with many other companies.